GandhiCloudLab/mcm-monitoring-configuration-for-usecase-notification-alerts-not-sent/readme.md

 Enter the parameters as highlighted.

-- Here the `summary` attribute value refers to the `threshold` we created in the previous step 3.3.
+- Here the `summary` attribute value refers to the `threshold` that we created in the previous step 3.3.

 <img src="images/013-event-saturation-1.png">
 <img src="images/013-event-saturation-2.png">